Updated October 15, 2021

 This long and winding road leads us to current state – waiting for CMS’ new round of future medicals proposals.

-In this regard, the Office of Information and Regulatory Affairs (OIRA) released an updated notice in December 2020 indicating that CMS planned on releasing a new NPRM aimed at addressing future medicals with said notice, stating as follows:
+In this regard, the Office of Information and Regulatory Affairs (OIRA) released an updated notice indicating that CMS plans on releasing a new NPRM in October 2021 aimed at addressing future medicals with said notice, stating as follows:

 This proposed rule would clarify existing Medicare Secondary Payer (MSP) obligations associated with future medical items services related to liability insurance (including self-insurance), no fault insurance, and worker’s compensation settlements, judgments, awards, or other payments.
 Specifically, this rule would clarify that an individual or Medicare beneficiary must satisfy Medicare’s interest with respect to future medical items and services related to such settlements, judgments, awards, or other payments.
 This proposed rule would also remove obsolete regulations.